-Hypertensive syndrome that occurs in pregnant women after 20 weeks' gestation, consisting of new-onset, persistent hypertension with either proteinuria or evidence of systemic involvement.
+Pre-eclampsia is a hypertensive syndrome that occurs in pregnant women, most often after 20 weeks' gestation, which consists of new-onset, persistent hypertension with either proteinuria or evidence of systemic involvement.

 All pregnant women presenting with hypertension and either proteinuria or evidence of systemic involvement require close assessment and monitoring for pre-eclampsia and its complications.